Adonia: Athenian festival

-In Athens, the Adonia took place annually, and was organised and celebrated by women.
+In Athens, the Adonia took place annually.
+It is unclear when the festival was first instituted in Athens; the earliest certain references to it are in plays by Aristophanes and Cratinus in the 420s BCE, and it may be depicted in a fragment of a red-figure vase from the mid-fifth century.
+It was organised and celebrated by women.
 It was one of a number of Athenian festivals which were celebrated solely by women and addressed sexual or reproductive subjects – others included the Thesmophoria, Haloa, and Skira.
 Unlike these other festivals, however, the Adonia was not state-organised, or part of the official state calendar of religious celebration.
 In fact, it was not found to be celebrated by any official cults, like the cult of Bendis, or foreign cults, whose participants were mostly non-natives, like Isis.
 Prostitutes, respectable women, non-citizens and citizens alike celebrated the Adonia.

 Also unlike the Thesmophoria, the Adonia was never celebrated in a designated area.
 Over the course of the festival, Athenian women took to the rooftops of their houses.
 They danced, sang, and ritually mourned the death of Adonis.
 They planted "Gardens of Adonis" – lettuce and fennel seeds, planted in potsherds – which sprouted before withering and dying.
 After the rooftop celebrations, the women descended to the streets with these Gardens of Adonis, and small images of him; they then conducted a mock funeral procession, before ritually burying the images and the remains of the gardens at sea or in springs.
 The rites observed during the festival are not otherwise paralleled in ancient Greek religion; like Adonis himself they probably originated in the Near East.